Stocks move broadly higher as receding debt fears spur rally - KESQ

 AP Business Writer

-Stocks rose broadly in morning trading on Wall Street Thursday amid signs a standoff in Congress over the federal debt ceiling is closer to a resolution.
-Investors hope Congress may temporarily extend the federal government’s debt ceiling and buy lawmakers time to reach a permanent resolution.
-The S&P 500 rose 1.4% and the Nasdaq Composite gained 1.6%.
-Pfizer gained 1.9% after asking the U.S. government to allow use of its COVID-19 vaccine in children ages 5 to 11.
+Stocks rose broadly at midday on Wall Street as investors welcomed the end of a standoff in Congress over extending the federal debt ceiling.
+The extension is temporary and will give lawmakers more time to reach a permanent resolution.
+The S&P 500 rose 1.5% and the Nasdaq Composite gained 1.8%.
+Pfizer gained 2% after asking the U.S. government to allow use of its COVID-19 vaccine in children ages 5 to 11.
 The number of Americans applying for unemployment benefits fell last week as the job market continued its steady recovery.
+The Labor Department will release its more detailed employment report for September on Friday.